rrainey/DSKY-matic/hardware/README-hardware.md

 ## Mounting Hardware

-Inserts are used with the two mouning bases and the Pi mouning bracket.
-I place ultrasonic style inserts using a C-clamp to screw-down each insert into place.
+Inserts are used with the two mounting base legs and the Pi mounting bracket.
+I install ultrasonic style inserts using a C-clamp to screw-down each insert into place.

 Components can be ordered from Grainger.com: